Secret Service Agent: Career Guide

 Other Helpful Skills and Experience

-Prospective Secret Service agents should be open to moving anywhere in the US or in the world and to traveling on extremely short notice.
+Prospective Secret Service agents should be open to moving anywhere in the US and to traveling on extremely short notice.
 Agents must also be willing to be away from home on business trips for weeks, and even months, at a time.
 Candidates who can provide evidence of fluency in a foreign language may have a hiring advantage; in fact, candidates who are fluent in another language may earn a hiring bonus.
 Previous law enforcement or military experience may be beneficial.
 Secret Service agents must also understand how the government works, have a genuine concern for the well-being of government figures and their families, and possess a professional attitude.

 Possible Job Titles for This Career